fabiog1901/playbooks/README.md

 A collection of Ansible Playbooks for deploying a CockroachDB Self Hosted cluster.

-## Generate CA key pair
+## Generate a self-signed CA key and cert pair

+CockroachDB cluster are created with TLS encryption for node to node communication, therefore, certificates are required for a secure deployment.

+The certificate we use are created using a self-signed CA.

-You can use playbook `generate_ca_certs.yaml` to create the required custom CA crt and key.
+If you don't have a self-signed CA already, you can use playbook `generate_ca_certs.yaml` to create the required custom CA crt and key.

+The playbooks expect the CA files to be located at `/var/lib/ca`.
-As writing at path `/var/lib/ca` requires privilege permisison, enter your MacOS password when prompted.
+As writing at path `/var/lib/ca` requires privilege permission, enter your MacOS password when prompted.

 ```bash
 $ ansible-playbook playbooks/generate_ca_certs.yaml --ask-become-pass